MediaComem/comem-webdev/subjects/angular-leaflet/README.md

-# Angular Auth Starter
+# Angular Leaflet

-Kickstart your Citizen Engagement project by implementing a complete authentification workflow.
+Learn the basics of using the angular-leaflet directive in your project, to display and manipulate maps.

 <!-- slide-include ../../BANNER.md -->